Sulphuric acid

 - Is E513 safe, and is it banned anywhere?

 - E513 is an approved food additive in the EU and currently carries no special regulatory restrictions in the EU additive register.
-Forkin classifies it as "No regulatory flags" and does not make health claims — see the methodology page for how regulatory levels are assigned, and the Forkin app for the full profile, including acceptable daily intake (ADI) and restrictions by country.
+Forkin classifies it as ‘No known concern’ and does not make health claims — see the methodology page for how regulatory levels are assigned, and the Forkin app for the full profile, including acceptable daily intake (ADI) and restrictions by country.

 See the full profile in Forkin

-The Forkin app surfaces the full regulatory profile of E513 — acceptable daily intake (ADI), restrictions by country, vegan/vegetarian status, alternative names, and which products in your scan history contain it.
+The Forkin app surfaces the full regulatory profile of E513 — acceptable daily intake (ADI), restrictions by country, vegan and vegetarian status, alternative names, and which products in your scan history contain it.
+See view pricing.